josephnnodim/Data-analysis-with-python/README.md

 # my-progress in machine learning
-The ongoing and completed projects on Data Analysis
+The is an ongoing and completed projects on Data Analysis